 Reports are submitted electronically to the Practicum Office (foed-practicumteam@auckland.ac.nz) at the end of practicum.
 You must do your best to ensure the reports are completed before you leave the school at the end of the Practicum.
-Associate teachers will be advised to cc- you when they submit the report.
+Associate teachers will be asked to copy you in when they submit the report.